ericsonga/APCSAReview/_sources/Conditionals/CondPractice.rst

         .. tab:: Question

-           Finish the following code so that it prints ``You have a fever`` if you temperature is above 100 and otherwise prints "You don't have a fever".
+           Finish the following code so that it prints ``You have a fever`` if your temperature is above 100 and otherwise prints ``You don't have a fever``.

            .. activecode::  ch5Ex8q
               :language: java